 Changing our habits can be hard.
 The following tips can help you make long-lasting behavior changes.

 Peer support can have a huge impact on behavior change.
 Joining a support group provides a space to intentionally check in on your goals, and hear successful strategies from others on a similar journey.
-If you’re looking to change your relationship with alcohol, Monument offers 50+ weekly alcohol support groups, which are completely free and anonymous.
+If you’re looking to change your relationship with alcohol, Monument offers 50+ weekly alcohol support groups, which are completely anonymous.
 One-on-one support can also provide extra accountability.
 Just the thought of having someone else on our team, and knowing that we’re not alone on this journey, can motivate us to choose healthier behaviors.
 Finding a therapist or peer mentor are great options for one-on-one support.

 Change One Habit at a Time